 Volunteers receive an orientation at our downtown office.
 They learn how to read and describe various types of written materials.
 Please contact Sally Cooper(email) or call at 312-236-0808 if you are interested in becoming a volunteer reader.

 Clients of BSA may take advantage of a variety of specialized equipment during their reading sessions.
-Braillers, slates and styluses, digital recorders, four-track tape recorders, computers with speech recognition and large print programs, internet connection, electric typewriters, and closed circuit televisions (CC-TV's) are available if needed during reading sessions.
+Braillers, slates and styluses, digital recorders, four-track tape recorders, computers with speech recognition and large print programs, internet connection, electric typewriters, closed circuit televisions (CC-TV's), reading scanners and Orcam glasses are available to use in the office.

 Reading services are available during regular business hours at our downtown office.
 The hours of operation at BSA's five satellite locations vary.
 Please contact our downtown office at 312-236-0808 for more information.